briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-The Municipality hereby adopts the Regional Income Tax Agency (RITA) Rules & Regulations, including amendments that may be made from time to time, for use as the Municipality’s Income Tax Rules and Regulations.
+The Municipality hereby adopts the Regional Income Tax Agency (RITA) Rules & Regulations, including amendments that may be made from time to time, for use as the Municipality's Income Tax Rules and Regulations.
 In the event of a conflict with any provision(s) of this Chapter and the RITA Rules & Regulations, this Chapter will supersede.
 Until and if the contractual relationship between the Municipality and RITA ceases, Section 124.26 will supersede all other provisions